Return to index of articles

 Passages written by someone other than Moses

 Genesis 36:31 And these are the kings that reigned in the land of Edom, before there reigned any king over the children of Israel.

 During the lifetime of Moses no king resided over Israel.
 The author of this passage is writing about the kings of Israel from the viewpoint that they are facts of history.
 The author lived during or after the time of the kings of Israel.

 Genesis 35:19 And Rachel died, and was buried in the way to Ephrath, which is Bethlehem.

 As the city of Ephrath was not known as "Bethlehem" until much later, these three words ("hee beyt lehem" in Hebrew) were obviously written by someone other than Moses.
-Granted, we are only speaking of three words, but if three words from the Torah can be written by someone other than Moses, then why not six words or one hundred words?
+Granted, we are only speaking of three words, but if three words from the Torah can be written by someone other than Moses, then why not six words or one hundred words or one thousand words?